 Dr. McCrohan’s doctoral training was from the ecological-community psychology program at MSU, which is focused on the application of rigorous methodology, community-based participatory research, and contextual knowledge, to solving persistent social problems.

 Also notable: Dr. McCrohan was a board member of the Michigan Association for Evaluation (2009-2013), and past chair of the Michigan Public Health Institute’s Institutional Review Board.
-Currently, she serves on the steering committee of the regional Food Systems Workgroup, and the Research Privacy Board at Michigan State University.
+Currently, she serves on the steering committee of the regional Food Systems Workgroup and is a board director of the Lansing Urban Farm Project.

 Nancy M. McCrohan, Ph.D., has designed and led numerous research and evaluation projects for PPA.
 She has expertise in program evaluation, research methods and integrity, data management, and statistical analysis.

-Her research and policy experience includes public health, education, workforce talent, and community economic development.
+Her research and policy experience includes food systems, population health, community development, and workforce development.

-Prior to joining PPA, Dr. McCrohan was engaged in various public health research and evaluation endeavors, including consultation on the implementation of the Centers for Disease Control’s WISEWOMAN program.
+Prior to joining PPA, Dr. McCrohan was engaged in various public health research and evaluation endeavors, including consultation on Michigan’s implementation of the Centers for Disease Control’s WISEWOMAN program.